Mekong River Cruise – Ho Chi Minh City to Siem Reap

 Belmond Residence D’Angkor Hotel

 Depart the hotel and enjoy a once-in-a-lifetime experience of the sunrise overlooking the temples of Angkor, followed by a gourmet picnic breakfast and a traditional Khmer gondola ride.
-After a short drive to Bakheng Hill, a steep path leads to the summit, and stairs take you to the temple.
-From the temple, you can watch the sky lighten as the sun rises, with the towers of Angkor Wat visible in the distance.
-Following a walk back down the hill, enjoy breakfast at the Angkor Café, with the gates of Angkor Wat as your view.
+After a short drive to Bakheng Hill, a steep path leads to the summit, and stairs take us to the temple.
+From the temple, we can watch the sky lighten as the sun rises, with the towers of Angkor Wat visible in the distance.
+Following a walk back down the hill, we will enjoy breakfast at the Angkor Café, with the gates of Angkor Wat as our view.

-After breakfast, transfer to the South Gate of Angkor Thom and join a morning gondola ride along with the ancient ruins on a small baray (a type of reservoir typical of ancient Khmer water management).
-You will stop to visit a small cave and have a short trek up to the historical ruins of Prasart Chrung where you may stand on the wall to view the amazing landscape out to the plains.
+After breakfast, we transfer to the South Gate of Angkor Thom and join a morning gondola ride along with the ancient ruins on a small baray (a type of reservoir typical of ancient Khmer water management).
+We will stop to visit a small cave and have a short trek up to the historical ruins of Prasart Chrung where we may stand on the wall to view the amazing landscape out to the plains.

 Belmond Residence D’Angkor Hotel